KayllanePina/KayllanePina/README.md

 ----------

-- I'm 19 years old
+* I'm 19 years old
 * I love animals, games, music and all kinds of sports
+* I'm currently studying TypeScript and NodeJS

 -------------------------------------------